This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Quickly rinse them under cold or ice cold water to stop cooking and preserve the vibrant color.
+- Quickly rinse the vegetables under cold or ice water to stop cooking and keep the colors bright.
+Drain well and shake off excess water.

-- Toss well and set aside for 30 minutes to develop the flavor or best marinate overnight.
-Sprinkle with toasted sesame seeds before serving.
-Best serve chilled.
+- Let the slaw sit for at least 30 minutes in the refrigerator, or chill overnight for deeper flavor.
+Sprinkle it with toasted sesame seeds before serving.
+Best served chilled.

 What is the purpose of blanching the veg for a cold salad?